smallsco/mojave/README.md

 Install [love-release](https://github.com/MisterDA/love-release), then run `love-release -W32 -M` from the `mojave` directory.
 This will create a new folder, `releases`, containing zipped binaries for Windows and Mac OS X.

 Or, you can run the game directly using [LÖVE](http://www.love2d.org).
-Download and install version 0.10.2, navigate to the `mojave` directory, and run `love --fused .`.
+Download and install **version 0.10.2 (Mojave is not compatible with version 11 or greater at this time)**, navigate to the `mojave` directory, and run `love --fused .`.
 The `--fused` parameter is important, without it the game's data directory path will not be set correctly.

 ## Adding/Removing Snakes